ulb-sachsen-anhalt/ulb-ojs/README.md

 ```

-_uid_ and _gid_ of directories should correspondent within the container ids
+_uid_ and _gid_ of directories should correspond within the container ids

 e.g.: container ojs_app_ulb
 ```bash